mekowalski/beer-client/NOTES.md

   - `BeerShow` page
   - `BeerDelete` page
 - currently i have a beer SHOW page(that isn't working yet) and a beer INDEX page (struggling with format)

+- right now, the SHOW page isn't working, only the INDEX page is working
+- is it because i don't have any buttons? i'm just typing in the direct url???